ajoberstar/grgit/README.md

 ## Documentation

+> [!NOTE]
-**NOTE:** grgit is available from Maven Central or the Gradle Plugin Portal
+> grgit is only available from Maven Central

 - [Documentation Site](https://ajoberstar.org/grgit/main/index.html)
 - [Release Notes](https://github.com/ajoberstar/grgit/releases)

 ## Simple Usage in Gradle

+> [!IMPORTANT]
+> grgit **is not compatible** with Gradle's configuration cache and is **out of scope** for future work on grgit.

 Apply the `org.ajoberstar.grgit` plugin in any project that needs to access a `Grgit` instance.

+> [!NOTE]
-NOTE: This plugin eagerly opens a Grgit instance, which may not be needed depending on the tasks you want to run.
+> This plugin eagerly opens a Grgit instance, which may not be needed depending on the tasks you want to run.
 If this is not desired, see the next section.

 ```
 plugins {